Child Health Nursing Research

 1. Types of Manuscripts

-This journal publishes original research, theory, and review papers on health care and nursing for infants, children, adolescents, and families.
+This journal publishes original articles, review articles, and editorials on health care and nursing for birth to young people and their families.

 2. Authors of Manuscripts